-Perform one of the drills below on a daily basis:
+Perform one or both of the drills below on a daily basis:

-- Think of a person to whom you would like to express your gratitude for something good he did for you, or for any other reason.
+- Firstly, think of a person to whom you would like to express your gratitude for something good he did for you, or for any other reason.
 He might have helped you at some point of your life or gave you inspiration through their paradigm.
-Perhaps they contributed indirectly by helping a person close to you or even contributed to a common cause you cared about.
+Perhaps they contributed indirectly by helping a person close to you or even contributed to a common cause you care about.

 Write a few words expressing your gratitude to this person!

-- Think of something for which you are grateful.
+- Secondly, think of something for which you are grateful.
 It can be anything, small or large.
 Something you may have considered given, but with a closer look you realize it isn’t.
 Something which you possess and you don’t want to lose.
-Or something bad which you managed to avoid, or it happened without affecting you.
-Or even something bad which just never happened!
+Or something bad which you managed to avoid.
+Even something bad which actually happened but without affecting you.
+Or even something bad which simply never happened!